dec1/practical_devops/README.md

-# Practical Kubernetes, Docker, Linux
+# Practical DevOps - Kubernetes, Docker, Linux

 Essential concepts and commands for devops.
 - useful in practice and preparation for certification like [CKAD](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/).